• About

 Wallstedt, Alice Jane

-Alice Jane Wallstedt was a Charter Member of the Juneau Igloo Auxilary No. 6.
+Alice Jane Wallstedt was a Charter Member of the Juneau Igloo Auxiliary No. 6.

-Alice Jane Johnson was born on October 15, 18&3 in Oakland, Alameda, California to John
+Alice Jane Johnson was born on October 15, 1883, in Oakland, Alameda County, California, to John Johnson and Annie Vanderslice Johnson.

 Vanden Wyer, Catherine L.

-She married Hurbert A. Vanden Wyer, who was a marine engineer, 1920.
-Their children lncluded Alice E. born in Alaska on June 2, 1921 and Hurbert Anthony. born in Seattle, Washington 1926
+She married Hurbert A. Vanden Wyer, a marine engineer, in 1920.
+The couple had two children: Alice E. Vanden Wyer, born in Alaska on June 2, 1921, and Hurbert Anthony Vanden Wyer, born in Seattle, Washington, in 1926.

 Valentine, Josephine G

-Josephine G. Valentine was a Charter Member of the Juneau Igloo Auxilary No. 6.
+Josephine G. Valentine was a charter member of the Juneau Igloo Auxiliary No. 6 of the Pioneers of Alaska.

 She was born in October 1871 in New York to Mary Ryan and Hugh Scanlon.
-She moved to San Francisco and later to Juneau in 1899.
+As a young woman, she moved west to San Francisco, California, and later came north to Juneau, Alaska, in 1899.

-She married Frank A. Cook who was a miner.
-They had a daughter, Madeline Ann, born on May 15, 1905.
-Frank Cook died on December 15, 1905.
+Josephine married Frank A. Cook, a miner.
+The couple had one daughter, Madeline Ann Cook, who was born on May 15, 1905.
+Later that same year, Frank Cook died on December 15, 1905.

 Naghel, Annetta Theresa

-Annetta Naghel was a Charter Member of the Juneau Igloo Auxilary No. 6.
+Annetta Naghel was a Charter Member of the Pioneers of Alaska, Juneau Women’s Auxiliary No. 6.

-Annetta Theresa Johnson was born on August 28, 1877 in San Francisco, California to Annie T. McClary and Alexander Johnson.
+She was born Annetta Theresa Johnson on August 28, 1877, in San Francisco, California, to Annie T. McClary and Alexander Johnson.

-She met her husband, Charles Edward Nagel, in Sitka in 1904.
-At the time he was a Marine stationed there and she was working as a musician on the Pacific Coast Steamship Co.
-S.S.
+In 1904, she met Charles Edward Nagel in Sitka, Alaska.
+At the time, he was a United States Marine stationed there, and she was working as a musician aboard the Pacific Coast Steamship Company vessel S.S.
 Spokane.

-He proposed during the 1905 tour season and they planned to marry at the end of the next year's tour season.
-However she "jumped ship" in Juneau and they were was married there on August 6, 1906.
+Nagel proposed during the 1905 tour season, and the couple planned to marry the following year.
+Instead, Annetta left the ship while it was in Juneau, and the two were married there on August 6, 1906.

-Annetta and Charles had three children, Edward Quesnel "Pat" Nagel born in Juneau on February 10, 1908, Grace Emette born in Juneau on October 28, 1909 and Gladys Agnes born in Juneau on October 10, 1911.
+Annetta and Charles had three children: Edward Quesnel “Pat” Nagel, born in Juneau on February 10, 1908; Grace Emette Nagel, born in Juneau on October 28, 1909; and Gladys Agnes Nagel, born in Juneau on October 10, 1911.

 Museth, Trine

-Trine Museth was a Charter Member of Juneau Igloo Auxilary No. 6.
+Trine Museth was a charter member of the Juneau Igloo Auxiliary No. 6 of the Pioneers of Alaska.

-She was born in Douglas, Alaska on November 25, 1897 to Henry and Martha Museth.
-Their names were Americanized from Hendrik and Marta Mjaaset when they immigrated from Voss, Norway in 1881.
+She was born in Douglas, Alaska, on November 25, 1897, to Henry Museth and Martha Museth.
+The family name had originally been Mjaaset.
+Her parents, Hendrik and Marta Mjaaset, emigrated from Voss, Norway, in 1881 and later Americanized their surname to Museth.

-When her father became ill in 1923 she moved with her father and mother and sisters Nora and Agnes to Escondido, California.
-She remained there after her father died in 1926 and worked as
+When her father became ill in 1923, she moved with her parents and her sisters, Nora and Agnes, to Escondido, California.
+After her father's death in 1926, she remained in California and worked as a teller at a commercial bank for approximately forty years.
+She retired in 1963.

 Museth, Nora Alice

-Nora Alice Museth was a Charter Member of Juneau Igloo Auxilary No. 6.
+Nora Alice Museth was a Charter Member of the Pioneers of Alaska, Juneau Women's Igloo Auxiliary No. 6.

-She was born in Douglas, Alaska on June 24 1895 to Henry and Martha Nilsdatter Bolstad-Museth.
-Their names were Americanized from Hendrik and Marta Mjaaset when they immigrated from Voss, Norway in 1881.
+She was born in Douglas, Alaska, on June 24, 1895, to Henry Museth and Martha Nilsdatter Bolstad-Museth.
+Their names were Americanized from Hendrik and Marta Mjaaset after they immigrated to the United States from Voss, Norway, in 1881.

-She graduated from Douglas High School in 1914.
-She was the only senior in Douglas that year so for the last half of the year she joined four seniors at Juneau High School.
+Nora graduated from Douglas High School in 1914.
+She was the only senior in Douglas that year, and during the final half of the school year, she joined four seniors attending Juneau High School.

-While in High School she worked as a projectionist at the local theater.
-After graduating she got a job in the post office in Treadwell with a salary of $45 per month.
+While in high school, she worked as a projectionist at the local theater.
+After graduating, she obtained employment at the Treadwell Post Office, where she earned $45 per month.

-Her father became ill in 1923 and so she moved with her father and mother and sisters Agnes and Trini to Escondido, California.
+In 1923, when her father became ill, Nora moved with her parents and sisters Agnes and Trini to Escondido, California.

-In 1925 she returned to Juneau as the bride of Joseph Augustin Williams, who was a mining engineer for Treadwell.
-He and Nora had been engaged before Nora left Alaska.
-They were married on April 21, 1925 and shortly returned to Alaska.
+In 1925, she returned to Juneau as the bride of Joseph Augustin Williams, a mining engineer employed by the Treadwell mining operations.
+Nora and Joseph had been engaged before she left Alaska.
+They were married on April 21, 1925, and soon returned to Alaska.

 • ← Previous